You are an important force for protecting the night. There are plenty of ways to help fight light pollution!

 Spread the word online

-Engage your online community about the issues and explain why to support IDA.
+Engage your online community about the issues, and explain why to support DarkSky.
 Also, be sure to let them know about joining our email list to receive our monthly e-newsletter and other timely information.
-They — and you — can also follow us on Facebook, Twitter, Instagram and Tumblr.
+They — and you — can also follow us on Facebook, Twitter, Instagram, and LinkedIn.

 Be part of a global community that is helping scientists measure and study light pollution.
 There are several ways to help.
 No experience necessary!

-Set up a table at a local event
+Set up an outreach table at a local event

-We have public outreach materials that you can use educate your community about light pollution and protecting the night skies including traveling pop-up displays and informational brochures.
+We have public outreach materials that you can use to educate your community about light pollution and protecting the night skies.

 Advocate for a lighting ordinance in your town

-Local lighting ordinances ensure that your municipality is addressing artificial light at night.
-Find out if your town has a lighting ordinance.
+Local lighting ordinances ensure that your municipality is addressing nighttime lighting.
+Find out whether your town has a lighting ordinance.
 If not, try working with them to pass one.
 If your town does have an ordinance, make sure that it’s being enforced.

-IDA’s Dark Sky Places program recognizes locations with exceptionally dark skies and local efforts to keep them that way.
+Our Dark Sky Places program recognizes locations with exceptionally dark skies and local efforts to keep them that way.
 Many of these places are state or national parks.
-By visiting these locations your tourism dollars help sustain and protect these rare and fragile locales for the benefit of future generations.
+By visiting these locations, your tourism expenditures help sustain and protect these rare and fragile locales for the benefit of future generations.
 Find a Dark Sky Place.